 Recommendation: The Center should approach these agencies to determine whether they could provide salary and benefit data on at least a quarterly basis.
 As an alternative, the Center should consider recording an estimate on at least a quarterly basis.

-Response: The Center's Director will contact the agencies concerned to determine whether this is possible.
+Response: The Center's Executive Director has contacted the agencies concerned to obtain this information on a quarterly basis.